Department of Motor Vehicles

-A: An Idaho Driver’s License, Idaho ID card, IDOC card, Concealed Weapons License.
-Any other government issued ID will work as well such as an out of state driver’s license or ID card, passport, VISA, consulate card, etc. if you also have a valid Social Security Number or ITIN.
-If you are unable to get an ITIN or are in the process and have yet to be approved, we would need a denial letter from the SSA in order to proceed.
-Please see the brochure posted: “Personal Information Requirements for Titling and Registering a Vehicle”.
+A: An Idaho Driver’s License, Idaho ID card, IDOC card, and/or Concealed Weapons License.
+Any other government-issued ID will work, such as an out-of-state driver’s license or ID card, passport, VISA, consulate card, etc., if you also have a valid Social Security Number or ITIN.
+If you cannot get an ITIN or are in the process and have yet to be approved, we would need a denial letter from the SSA to proceed.
+Please see the brochure posted: “Personal Information Requirements for Titling and Registering a Vehicle.”

-Q: What do I need to bring with me in order to renew my vehicle registration in person?
+Q: What do I need to bring with me to renew my vehicle registration in person?

-A: You will need your driver’s license or other government issued ID.
-If the registration is for a family member and you are not listed on the vehicle as an owner, please bring a copy of that family member’s ID (ie: a picture on your phone) with you to process with us.
-Also, having the plate number or a copy of the old registration is helpful in locating the correct vehicle, but this is not necessary.
+A: You will need your driver’s license or other government-issued ID.
+If the registration is for a family member and you are not listed on the vehicle as an owner, please bring a copy of that family member’s ID (i.e., a picture on your phone) to process with us.
+Also, having the plate number or a copy of the old registration helps locate the correct vehicle, but this is not necessary.

 A: No. There are many options available for renewing your registration.
 You can mail in the registration coupon at the bottom of your notice with a check or money order.
-This address has recently changed, please see the other frequently asked questions for explanation.
-If you do not wish to mail it, you can also place this registration coupon and your check and money order in an envelope and then put it in the drop box that is posted in our south parking lot, next the building.
+This address has recently changed; please look at the other frequently asked questions for an explanation.
+If you do not wish to mail it, you can place this registration coupon and your check or money order in an envelope and deposit it in the drop box in our south parking lot, next to the building.
 You can call our office directly and renew your registration over the phone by paying with a credit or debit card.
 Please make sure you have your driver’s license number for verification when using this option.
-Our credit card vendor does charge a 3% fee on the balance being charged just like when you use this payment option in the office.
+Our credit card vendor charges a 3% fee on the balance, just like when you use this payment option in the office.
 The Idaho Transportation Department offers the option for you to renew your registration online at their website or by using their new QR code on the renewal notices (please be aware that both of these options include a percentage charged for using a credit or debit card, and the website also charges you a transaction/convenience fee as well).
-All of these listed options result in the new registration document and decals being mailed to you.
+All these options result in the new registration document and decals being mailed to you.

 Q: Why should I get a weighted registration on my truck (or large SUV)?

-A: The standard passenger license plates in Idaho only cover you for a total weight of 8000lbs.
-If you will or could exceed that weight on the roadway with your vehicle and what you are towing or loaded with, then you will want to get a weighted registration.
-The only item being towed with your vehicle that is exempt from this rule is a 5th wheel camp trailer or bumper pull camp trailer.
+A: Idaho’s standard passenger license plates only cover you for a total weight of 8000 lbs.
+If you will or could exceed that weight on the roadway with your vehicle and what you are towing or loaded with, you will want to get a weighted registration.
+The only item being towed with your vehicle that is exempt from this rule is a 5th-wheel camp trailer, or bumper pull camp trailer.
 These weights can be set anywhere from 8001lbs to 16000lbs on the first level and between 16001lbs to 26000lbs at the 2nd level.
 Additional weighting that exceeds those listed is also available.

 Q: Is a weighted plate and registration automatically considered commercial?

 A: No. We offer non-commercial weighted vehicle plates and registration and commercial weighted vehicle plates and registration.
-If you are only using the vehicle for personal use, and no business or commercial use, then we would recommend the non-commercial option.
-If you will be using it for commercial or for both commercial and personal use, then we would recommend the commercial registration.
+If you only use the vehicle for personal use and no business or commercial use, then we recommend the non-commercial option.
+If you will be using it for commercial or both commercial and personal use, then we recommend commercial registration.
 Non-commercial weights can be applied anywhere from 8001-60000lbs at the county office.
-We are limited to 26000lbs max registered weight on commercial vehicles at the county level and anything over that must register at port of entry.
+We are limited to 26000lbs max registered weight on commercial vehicles at the county level, and anything over that must register at the port of entry.